ShaikhMohammaddanish/user_admin_dashboard/README.md

 # User Management Dashboard

 Description:
-You are tasked with creating a User Management Dashboard using React.js and Chakra UI.
+User Management Dashboard using React.js and Chakra UI.
 The dashboard should allow administrators to view, create, edit, and delete user accounts.
 It should also include a search feature to find specific users based on their attributes.
 Requirements: